VakhoKontridze/VComponents/README.md

 ## Guidelines: Customization

-Components from `VComponents` are not meant to be customized in the same way as you would atomic SwiftUI components.
+Components from `VComponents` are not meant to be customized the same way you would customize atomic SwiftUI components.

-Rather than directly modifying them using `ViewModifiers`s, you are to pass an UI model as a parameter to the initializers.
+Rather than directly modifying them using `ViewModifiers`s, you are supposed to pass an UI model as a parameter to the initializers.
 All components have default UI models and passing them to initializers is not required.
-Furthermore, the properties within the UI models have their own default values.
+Furthermore, all properties within the UI models have their own default values.

 For instance, you can change the foreground color of a `VPlainButton` by changing the values.